kun-woo-park/kun-woo-park/README.md

 ### Interest
 - Reinforcement Learning
-- Robotics control in Aero spaces
+- Robotics control in Aerospaces
 - Computer vision using DL (Such as Object detection)

 <div align=center>